ikubicki/fibaro-netatmo-rain-sensor/README.md

 `Device ID` - identifier of Netatmo Weather Station from which values should be taken.
 This value will be automatically populated on first successful connection to weather station.

-`Module ID` - identifier of Netatmo Weather Station module from which values should be taken.
-This value will be automatically populated on first successful connection to weather station.

 `Refresh Interval` - number of minutes defining how often data should be refreshed.
 This value will be automatically populated on initialization of quick application.

 `Data Type` - gives ability to choose value to store between `now`, `hour` and `day`.
 Defaults to `now`.